 As the Principal Advisor to Stanford University’s FabLearn Fellows, I help steer this global group of changemaker educators in the effort to ensure that “making” in education is not a fad or buzzword.
 I help them tell their amazing stories to a worldwide audience.

-I also consult with selected companies seeking to understand how their products can support meaningful hands-on learning experiences in formal and informal education spaces.
+I also consult with selected companies seeking to understand how their practices and products can support meaningful learning experiences in formal and informal education spaces.

 About me: My resume/CV, bio, and other stories.

 Find and/or hire me: Upcoming events, keynotes, workshops, etc.